 To address the disparity between the rising cost of private education compared to income levels, schools may consider expanding their financial aid programs; fundraising, community partnerships, or merit-based scholarships are just a few ways schools can provide additional aid.

 At the same time, expanding financial aid offerings may cause administrators concerns about the financial health of the school.
 To balance this, schools may consider adopting new strategies to maximize net tuition revenue.
-Download our whitepaper to learn various strategies private schools can use to get the most out of tuition while still offering equitable financial aid.

 2. Fundraising to Support Income